jvdbreggen/imagemodedemo/README.md

 ```bash
 c "give me the command to convert the image mode RHEL container at quay.io/$QUAY_USER/demolab-rhel:latest to a qcow2 file using the control.json file that is in this directory"
 ```

+## Ideas

+New flow for the homepage VM

+1. build the httpd server image on rhel 9.6
+    1. deploy the homepage vm
+    2. show simple web site
+2. build the homepage-create image but use FROM rhel 9.6
+    1. bootc switch to the homepage image
+    2. the httpd service was removed as we did not build from the httpd image
+    3. use bootc rollback and reboot
+    4. the basic homepage is working again
+3. Change the homepage create container file FROM httpd image
+    1. build a new version and push
+4. In the homepage VM do the bootc switch again
+    1. do a bootc status, show staged, current and rollback
+    2. reboot
+    3. refresh the page and it will show the new homepage on image mode
+5. then we continue with the RHEL 10 home page upgrade that includes RHEL 10
+    1. build the RHEL 10 demolab image and push to rhel:10 and rhel:latest
+    2. build a new version of the http image
+    3. build the upgrade rhel 10 homepage
+    4. upgrade the homepage vm with bootc upgrade
+    5. show the update web page

+Build an ansible playbook and inventory that will upgrade the VMs and reboot when new releases are pushed.